If you are exploring AI workflow automation development, the first question that follows is almost always the same: How much is this going to cost?

 The answer is not a single number, it is a spectrum shaped by your industry, the complexity of your workflows, the depth of intelligence you want to embed, and the development model you choose.
-In this guide, we break down every layer of the cost to build AI workflow automation software from initial discovery through to enterprise-scale deployment so that you can plan, budget, and build with complete confidence.

-📌 Quick Stat: According to McKinsey's global AI survey, 78% of organizations now have AI deployed in at least one business function up from 72% a year earlier.
+📌 Quick Stat: According to McKinsey's global AI survey, 78% of organizations now have AI deployed in at least one business function, up from 72% a year earlier.
 The businesses leading this charge are those that understood the real costs upfront and built accordingly.

 At the broadest level, the market breaks into three tiers based on project scope and intelligence depth: